 The main webpage for the class http://fox-kemper.com/1820 will have the calendar with all assignment deadlines, readings, etc. set up by the first class session.
-There will be bi-weekly problem sets, and a schedule of student presentations established by the end of shopping period.
+The final project will be due at the scheduled time of the final examination.